Home - Dinner - Pasta - Easy 25-Minute Pomodoro Sauce for Pasta

 If using fresh tomatoes, score them and drop into boiling water 2-3 minutes.

+If you want to use fresh tomatoes in this recipe, their pure, sweet taste will shine in your pomodoro sauce.
 You’ll need 3 pounds of fresh tomatoes to make pomodoro sauce.
-Dip them in boiling water for about 2 minutes, then slip the skins off.
+Dip them in boiling water for 2 minutes, then remove the skins (they should slip right off).
 Chop them and proceed with the recipe.

 Recipe steps